 AFROTC does not guarantee free tuition, but scholarships are available to high school and college students.

-Yes, every Thursday, you will wear a uniform to Leadership Laboratory and for the duration of the day.
+Yes, every Thursday, you will wear a uniform to Leadership Laboratory and will remain in uniform until 4:30 PM.

 Yes, you can participate in clubs, sports, Greek life, and any other opportunities the University of Iowa offers.

-Cadets will take two AFROTC credits their freshman and sophomore years.
+Cadets will take 2 AFROTC credits their freshman and sophomore years.
 This increases as an upperclassman.

 Cadets are required to attend Field Training for 14 days during the summer after their sophomore year.
 There are other opportunities including shadowing an officer on an Air Force base and internships.